marapapman/Violist/README.md

-# Violist
-A String analysis framework for Java and Android apps
+# Violist: A String analysis framework for Java and Android apps

 executable: our executable file and some market test cases